loque/wyoming-bridge/demos/ping-pong/README.md

 curl -X POST http://localhost:8080/event -H "Content-Type: application/json" -d '{"type": "audio-start", "data": {"rate": 16000, "width": 2, "channels": 1}}'
 ```

-You should see logs similar to:
+You should see the same event you sent being returned.
+The logs should look like this:

 ```bash
 wyoming-bridge-demo       | DEBUG  conns   Event handler connected to source: 46007404319262